-This way, a continuous line of diamonds is created.
+This way, we create a continuous line of diamonds.

 Channel settings, together with pave settings, are commonly used for diamond alliance rings and wedding bands.
-At BAUNAT, most of our designs with channel settings have princess diamonds, but also round diamonds or baguette diamonds can be used (tailor-made).
+At BAUNAT, most of our designs with channel settings have princess-cut diamonds, but we can also use round or baguette diamonds (tailor-made).

 - Because the diamonds are placed next to each other, it gives the impression of continuous brilliance

 - These rings can be combined with other ring designs easily